guardian/fulfilment-lambdas/README.md

 FIXME: Is this still working?

 Each lambda can be run locally using the appropriate `yarn run:` command.
 This uses [lambda-local](https://github.com/ashiina/lambda-local) to emulate the AWS environment.
-_Note: A specific build is referenced in package.json as there is a bug in lambda-local regarding aws credentials that hasn't been fixed in master_
+_Note: A specific build is referenced in package.json as there is a bug in lambda-local regarding aws credentials that hasn't been fixed in the main branch_

 To install dependencies for running locally:
 ```bash